-People are overrated aren’t they?
-They’re always blathering on about this and that when really you’d rather just have a quiet sit down and a chance to listen to the waves lapping on the shore.
+People are overrated, aren’t they?
+They’re always blathering on about this and that when you’d rather just have a quiet sit down and a chance to listen to the waves lapping on the shore.

 Sometimes you need a beach without loads of people.
 Sandown, Shanklin, Ryde, Ventnor and Colwell are unlikely to offer you that unless it’s 3am on a wet Wednesday in November.

 Here are some of our favourite spots for avoiding people on an Isle of Wight beach holiday.
 Apologies in advance if this page leads to a mass influx of visitors to previously quiet locations but I think that's unlikely.

 If you've got your own favourites, please share them in the comments.